austinpapp/dev-server/README.md

 In order for ansible to connect to your instance (not mine), you'll need to update your ip or fqdn in `invenotry/all` file.
 You use update `ansible_ssh_host=<your_ip>` in that file.

+## Code Deployment
+However you want to deploy your code is up to you.
+We use teamcity at Powerline.
+Your symfony code will need to be push to the dev server some how into the `/{{ project }}/backend` location by default.
+If you have called your project `jerk` then you need to put symfony code into `/jerk/backend`.